chrisatrotter/nuxt-app/README.md

  ◯ Commitlint
 ```

-For this tutorial, we will skip testing frameworks as this is a whole new article in itself to just explain the different types of ways to test as well explain the different frameworks.
+For this tutorial, we will skip testing frameworks as this is a whole new article in itself to just explain the different types of ways to test and explain the different testing frameworks.
 ```
 ?
 Testing framework:
 ❯ None